Frequently Asked Questions

 What is the relationship between FSA and FDSA?

-The FSA and FDSA are separate entities with separate by-laws and boards.
+The FSA and FDSA are separate entities with separate by-laws, boards of drectors, and staff.

 Why was the FDSA established?

-To provide an association for all active sheriffs office employees, sworn and non-sworn, with benefits designed for law enforcement personnel and to provide opportunity for members to share information of importance to all who work in sheriffs offices.
+To provide an association for all active sheriffs office employees, sworn and non-sworn, with benefits designed for law enforcement personnel and to provide opportunity for members to share information of importance to all who work in sheriffs offices, to have their own legislative agenda and representation and to provide financial support and training to all of Florida's deupties.

 Is the FDSA a collective bargaining agent?